-In the previous tutorials, we discussed BDD (Behavior Driven Development) and Gherkin.
-Cucumber is one such open-source tool, which supports Behavior Driven Development (BDD).
+In the previous tutorials, we discussed BDD (Behaviour Driven Development) and Gherkin.
+Cucumber is one such open-source tool, which supports Behaviour Driven Development (BDD).
 In simple words, Cucumber can be defined as a testing framework, driven by plain English.
 It serves as documentation, automated tests, and development aid – all in one.

 In this tutorial, we will set up Cucumber with Eclipse.